- Share this article on Facebook

 Venue: Shubert Theatre, New York (runs indefinitely)

 Cast: Sophia Gennusa, Oona Laurence, Bailey Ryon, Milly Shapiro, Bertie Carvel, Gabriel Ebert, Lesli Margherita, Lauren Ward, Karen Aldridge, John Arthur Greene, Thayne Jasperson, Tamika Sonja Lawrence, John Sanders, Phillip Spaeth, Ryan Steele, Betsy Struxness, Samantha Sturm, Heather Tepe, Ben Thompson, Taylor Trensch, Frenie Acoba, Jack Broderick, Jared Parker, Beatrice Tulchin, Ted Wilson, Ava DeMary, Emma Howard, Judah Bellamy

 Book: Dennis Kelly, based on the novel by Roald Dahl

 Music and lyrics: Tim Minchin

 Lighting designer: Hugh Vanstone

 Sound designer: Simon Baker

-Presented by: Center Theatre Group, Royal Shakespeare Company, the Dodgers
+Presented by The Royal Shakespeare Company, The Dodgers

 Sign up for THR news straight to your inbox every day